Biden budget pick Neera Tanden a lightning rod in Washington

 When Sanders criticized a CAP-backed news site's 2019 video about his personal wealth during the latest Democratic presidential race, Tanden agreed https://www.americanprogress.org/press/statement/2019/04/15/468744/statement-caps-neera-tanden-thinkprogress-video it was "overly harsh."
 Sanders' office did not respond to a query on whether he would support Tanden's nomination.

-Adam Green, co-founder of the Progressive Change Campaign Committee, said Tanden had not been a "lifelong dyed-in-the-wool progressive movement activist," but was also not threatening to wield "an austerity scalpel" over the budget.
+Adam Green, co-founder of the Progressive Change Campaign Committee, said Tanden would not call herself a "lifelong dyed-in-the-wool progressive movement activist," but was also not threatening to wield "an austerity scalpel" over the budget.

 "Whatever her position on other issues, Neera Tanden has been actively outspoken in saying that now is not the time to worry about deficits," Green said, "And that's an important signal to progressives."